-No representation or warranty, express or implied, is made by CEB International Capital Corporation Limited, Industrial Bank Co., Ltd. Hong Kong Branch and Orient Securities (Hong Kong) Limited (the "Initial Purchasers"), Citicorp International Limited, as trustee (the "Trustee"), Citibank, N.A., London Branch, as paying and transfer agent (the "Paying Agent") and registrar (the "Registrar) or any person who controls any of them, or any of their respective affiliates or advisors as to the accuracy or completeness of the information set forth herein, and nothing contained in this offering memorandum is, or should be relied upon as, a promise or representation by the Initial Purchasers, the Trustee, the Paying Agent, the Registrar or any of their respective affiliates or advisors whether as to the past or the future.
-The Trustee, the Agents and each person who controls any of their and each of their respective directors, officers, employees, representatives, agents, advisers and affiliates have not independently verified all of such information and they assume no responsibility for its accuracy or completeness.
+No representation or warranty, express or implied, is made by The Hongkong and Shanghai Banking Corporation Limited, Haitong International Securities Company Limited, UBS AG Hong Kong Branch, incorporated in Switzerland with limited liability, Orient Securities (Hong Kong) Limited and HeungKong Securities Limited (the "Initial Purchasers"), Citicorp International Limited, as trustee (the "Trustee"), Citibank, N.A., London Branch, as paying and transfer agent (the "Paying Agent") and registrar (the "Registrar) or any person who controls any of them, or any of their respective affiliates or advisors as to the accuracy or completeness of the information set forth herein, and nothing contained in this offering memorandum is, or should be relied upon as, a promise or representation by the Initial Purchasers, the Trustee, the Paying Agent, the Registrar or any of their respective affiliates or advisors whether as to the past or the future.
+The Trustee, the Agents and each person who controls any of them and each of their respective directors, officers, employees, representatives, agents, advisers and affiliates have not independently verified all of such information and they assume no responsibility for its accuracy or completeness.